hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 * IO-threads that take care of reading data from other members/clients,
 * IO-threads that take care of writing data to other members/clients.

-You can configure the number of IO-threads using the `hazelcast.io.thread.count` system property, which defaults to 3 per member.
+You can configure the number of IO-threads using the `hazelcast.io.thread.count` system property.
+Its default value is 3 per member.
 This means that if 3 is used, in total there are 7 IO-threads; 1 accept-IO-thread, 3 read-IO-threads, and 3 write-IO-threads.
 Each IO-thread has its own Selector instance and waits on `Selector.select` if there is nothing to do.

 In case of the read-IO-thread, when sufficient bytes for a packet have been received, the Packet object is created.
 This Packet is